Earth, Water, and Environmental Sciences

 Know-how and skills

-The skills and competencies of the TEE bachelor's degree are based on learning the scientific approach, applied to natural environments and geological media.
+The knowledge and skills acquired through the TEE degree program involve learning the scientific method as applied to natural environments and geological settings.

 1) Understand how natural environments function and how they evolve over time (past and future).

-- mobilize the fundamental concepts of the major disciplines in the earth and water sciences: earth materials, tectonics, geophysics, geochemistry, hydrogeology, environmental chemistry, paleontology, soil science.
+- mobilize fundamental concepts from the major disciplines of Earth and water sciences: Earth materials, tectonics, geophysics, geochemistry, hydrogeology, environmental chemistry, paleontology, soil sciences.

 2) Observe the natural environment

-- Know and use the tools needed to read and describe landscapes, materials and geological structures in the field.
-Produce a geological map extract and interpretative sections.
+- Know and use the tools needed to read and describe landscapes, materials, and geological structures in the field.
+Produce an extract from a geological map and interpretative cross-sections.

 - Identify and characterize geological objects: determine their composition and structure.

-- Use elementary concepts and tools from mathematics, physics and chemistry to understand and model the workings of natural systems.
+- Use basic concepts and tools from mathematics, physics, and chemistry to understand and model how natural systems work.

-- Use mapping software (GIS) and basic programming (Python, Matlab) to acquire and process geological and geophysical data.
+- Use mapping software (GIS) and basic programming (Python, Matlab) for the acquisition and processing of geological and geophysical data.

-- Use scientific equipment (optical microscopes, chemical analysis instruments, geophysical-hydrogeological-hydrological instrumentation) and carry out in-situ measurements.
+- Use scientific equipment (optical microscopes, chemical analysis instruments, geophysical-hydrogeological-hydrological instruments) and perform in-situ measurements.

-- Present scientific work in the form of reports and presentations
+- Present scientific work in the form of reports and defenses

 5) Preparing for professional integration

-- Identify the major challenges facing the environmental sciences and the place of Earth and Water Sciences within these challenges.
-Identify academic and professional outlets in relation to the bachelor's degree course.
+- Identify the major challenges facing environmental sciences and the role of Earth and Water Sciences within these challenges.
+Identify academic and professional opportunities related to the bachelor's degree program.

-- acquire the basic tools needed to enter the job market (CV writing, cover letter, interview).
+- acquire the basic tools for entering the job market (writing a resume, cover letter, interview).

 Read more